-The Authority 2018/19 Non-Financial Performance
+The Authority 2019/20 Non-Financial Performance

 The Authority monitors its performance and delivery of its objectives through a comprehensive performance management framework.
 The IRMP and other service projects are incorporated into one document - the Service Delivery Plan.
 There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee and the Strategic Leadership Team.
 Station Community Safety Plans have also been developed to give details of the activities taking place in each fire station area.
 The reporting process applies traffic light status to each action point in the Service Delivery Plan and attention is drawn to the progress achieved and matters to be addressed.
 Copies of the Service Delivery Plan can be found on the Authority's website.
-The 2018/19 Authority's performance against the key performance indicators (KPI) is summarised in the table below:
+The 2019/20 Authority's performance against the key performance indicators (KPI's) is summarised in the table below:

-BENCH HMARK KEY PERFORMANCE INDICATORS Performance 2017/18 Target 2018/19 Performance 2018/19 Status TO00 Total number of emergency calls received 22,980 Quality Assurance 27215 TC01 Total number of incidents attended 15,862 15,567 16010 TC02 Total number of fires in Merseyside 7,266 7,349 7484 TC03 Total number of primary fires attended 2,475 2,558 2234 TC04 Total number of secondary fires attended 4,791 4,791 5250 TC05 Total number of special services attended 3,124 2,920 3242 TC06 Total number of false alarms attended 5,472 4,767 5280 TC07 Total number of non-emergency interventions 80 Quality Assurance 37 TR08 Attendance standard - first attendance of an appliance at life risk incidents in 10 minutes 95.3% 90% 93.9% TD09 The % of available shifts lost to sickness absence, all personnel 4.11% 4% 3.41% TE10 Total carbon output of all MFRS buildings 87.2 85.0 8.5 LING FIRES DC11 Number of accidental fires in dwellings 918 1,005 892 DC12 Number of fatalities in accidental dwelling fires 4 8 4 DC13 Number of injuries in accidental dwelling fires attended 89 107 82 DC14 Number of deliberate dwelling fires in occupied properties 179 169 124 DC15 Number of deliberate dwelling fires in unoccupied properties 36 36 23 DC16 Number of deaths in deliberate dwelling fires 0 1 0 DC17 Number of injuries in deliberate dwelling fires 10 16 9
+BENCHM ARK KEY PERFORMANCE INDICATORS Performance 2018/19 Target 2019/20 Performance 2019/20 Status TO00 Total number of emergency calls received 27215 Quality Assurance 20679 QA Only TC01 Total number of incidents attended 16101 15921 15193 On target TC02 Total number of fires in Merseyside 7523 7304 5638 On target TC03 Total number of primary fires attended 2247 2407 2093 On target TC04 Total number of secondary fires attended 5276 4897 3545 On target TC05 Total number of special services attended 3270 Quality Assurance 3911 QA Only TC06 Total number of false alarms attended 5308 5521 5644 Target missed TR08 Attendance standard - first attendance of an appliance at a life risk incidents in 10 mins 94% 90% 93.90% On target TD09 The % of available shifts lost to sickness absence, all personnel 3.41% 4% 4.05%.
+Target missed TE10 Total carbon output of all MFRS buildings 88.1 86.4 58.5 On target TO00 Total number of emergency calls received 27215 Quality Assurance 20679 QA Only DWELLIN DC11 Number of accidental dwelling fire 899 960 867 On target DC12 Number of deaths in accidental dwelling fires 4 8 5 On target DC13 Number of injuries in accidental dwelling fires attended 82 98 87 On target DC14 Number of deliberate dwelling fires in occupied properties 126 150 136 On target DC15 Number of deliberate dwelling fires in unoccupied properties 24 33 16 On target DC16 Number of deaths in deliberate dwelling fires 0 1 1 On target DC17 Number of injuries in deliberate dwelling fires 9 15 15 On target